Jungle-Bus/prism/README.md

 * OSM route_master objects are extracted in the *lines.csv* file
 * OSM route objets are extracted in the *routes.csv* file
 * OSM stops (route members with platform role) are extracted in the stop_points.csv
-* Some additional files comes along, with the links between objects (which stops are belonging to which routes, etc)
+* Some additional files comes along, with the links between objects (which stops belong to which routes, etc.)

-A few relevant tags are chosen for each objects and added as dedicated columns in the csv files.
+A few relevant tags are chosen for each object and added as dedicated columns in the csv files.

 The stops files have `latitude` and `longitude` columns.
 The routes and lines files have a `shape` column that contains the computed track of the route, in [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) format.
 Both spreadsheet software or GIS software can be used to open these files.